JeffreyYu2018/personal-websitev3/source/_posts/welcome-to-my-travel-blog.md

 I've been lucky to travel to multiple countries already, most recently Japan and China.
 I was **also** really lucky this fall to have been selected as a Light Fellow for the 2020 spring semester, so my first set of travel blogs will chronicle my trip to Eastern Asia to study Mandarin.
 My initial plans were to complete my studies at Associated Colleges in China located in Beijing.
 However, the outbreak of the coronavirus (COVID-19) during my time away from Yale has caused a **huge** change in plans, so now I'll (hopefully) be studying at the International Chinese Language Program in Taipei.
 In case you're wondering what happened abroad, it's a long story, which I'll get to in the next few blog posts.

 Speaking of blog posts, I realize I'm now 19 years behind on my travels ... haha.
 I'm going to spend the next few blog posts not catching up on what I've been doing my entire life, but rather, my travel plans for 2020.
-I've already got a post on my two week trip to Tokyo coming up next (spoiler photos in this post), along with my incredibl(y short-lived) 2-week "study abroad" program in China.
+I've already got some posts on my two week trip to Tokyo coming up next (spoiler photos in this post), along with some other posts on my incredibl(y short-lived) 2-week "study abroad" program in China.

 Whew.
 Now that I've gotten all the technicalities out of the way ... let's get blogging!